amalog/scratch/types/scratch.md

 So far, I prefer feature structures as Amalog's terms rather than psi-terms or first-order terms.
 Unfortunately, feature structures don't seem to allow multiple features with the same name, so we still require a separate term to represent first class databases.
 Or perhaps we could extend feature structures to allow multiple values, thereby reducing the number of different types.

 Michael Covington has written a [feature structures library](http://www.ai.uga.edu/mc/gulp/) for SWI Prolog.
 It supports most of the operations one would want.
 It would be good to play with this library to get a feel for how practical they are in the real world.

+Gregor Erbach has another implementation of feature structures in Prolog.
+See [ProFIT: Prolog with Features, Inheritance and Templates](http://mcgreg.x10.mx/pub/claus42.html) for details and implementation.